Ready to manage your own club?

-Three rankings run side by side: clubs, managers, and players.
 Clubs and managers share the same canonical ranking logic, so the rank shown in the table matches the rank shown on a manager's profile and on a club page.
 The players board is a separate ranking driven by career performance, not skill.

-Same idea, just measured against the manager rather than the club.
-League titles won across every club they've managed.
-Then total league points (3 for a win, 1 for a draw).
-A manager who's lifted a trophy at one club and joined a new one keeps both the trophy and the points in their tally.
+Same idea, measured against the manager rather than the club.
+Their prestige score sums competitive points and weighted trophies across every club they've managed, so a manager who's lifted a trophy at one club and moved on keeps it in their tally.
+World League and World Cup wins carry the most weight.
 The ranking is a career view, not a current-club view.

 Retired players stay on the board.
 Their career numbers don't get wiped just because they stopped playing.
 A long retired great can still hold a top spot.